Royal Household Long and Faithful Service Medal: 19th century

-The Royal Household Long and Faithful Service Medal was established by Queen Victoria in 1872 for servants of the British royal household in recognition of their long and faithful service.
-It was originally awarded for 25 years' cumulative service, with a clasp awarded for each additional 10 years of service.
+The Victoria Faithful Service Medal was established by Queen Victoria in 1872 for those in the Queen's service in recognition of their long and faithful service.
+It was originally awarded for 25 years' cumulative service, with a clasp awarded for each additional 10 years of service (though it could be awarded sooner at the Queen's discretion).
+The silver medal bore the Queen's effigy on the obverse and a personalised inscription on the reverse.
+The medal was suspended from a crowned VR cypher attached to a brooch bar, backed with a Royal Stewart tartan ribbon.